What is IoT billing?

 Appropriate partnerships and technologies will make it possible for businesses to:

-- Make use of all the intelligence gathered to manage the customer journey and exploit IoT.
+- Use all the intelligence gathered to manage the customer journey and exploit IoT

 The fundamental solution to billing difficulties rests on implementing modern billing systems.
 These systems must be in alignment with holistic business necessities.
-It must also enable the seamless exchange of data between different technology and business mechanism.
+It must also enable seamless data exchange between different technology and business mechanisms.